xoap-io/xoap-powershell-dsc-configurations/README.md

 [Writing A Great Pull Request Description](https://www.pullrequest.com/blog/writing-a-great-pull-request-description/)

-Versioning is a crucial part for everything as code.
-Without version tags you cannot clearly create a stable environment and be sure that your latest changes won't crash your production environment (sure it still can happen, but we are trying our best to implement everything that we can to reduce the risk)
+Versioning is a crucial part of everything as code.
+Without version tags, you cannot clearly create a stable environment and be sure that your latest changes will not crash your production environment (sure it still can happen, but we are trying our best to implement everything that we can to reduce the risk).

 [Semantic Versioning](https://semver.org)

 ---

 ## Share the Love
 Like this project?
-Please give it a ★ on [our GitHub](https://github.com/xoap-io/xoap-uberagent-kibana-dashboards)! (it helps us a lot).
+Please give it a ★ on [our GitHub](https://github.com/xoap-io/xoap-powershell-dsc-configurations)!
+It helps us a lot.

 ---